 What are the 7 female archetypes?

-Each of the 7 feminine archetypes refers to patterns universally recognized in the collective unconscious.
-They contain powerful universal symbols.
-Symbols that can activate, catalyse and heal.
+The different archetypes contain powerful universal symbols, that can activate, catalyse and heal.

 The maiden archetype